 The State's decentralized reporting system and related decentralized internal control system is not adequate to reduce the likelihood that a material misstatement of the State's financial statements could occur and not be detected during the normal course of business.
 Audit adjustments were routinely identified for the primary government's State agencies required to prepare financial statements that were not deemed material by agency management and were not posted to the financial statements.
 In working with the Office of the State Comptroller to finalize the State's financial statements, it is necessary to accumulate all of the uncorrected adjustments and evaluate these adjustments.
-Because of the volume of these passed adjustments, there is a continual risk that the State's financial statements may be materially misstated until this accumulation and evaluation process is completed.
+Because of the volume of these passed adjustments, there is a continual risk that the State's financial statements could potentially be materially misstated until this accumulation and evaluation process is completed.
 In addition, these uncorrected adjustments require continued accumulation and evaluation in the subsequent year.

-The Office of the Governor's management stated that the weaknesses are due to (1) lack of a Statewide accounting and grants management system and (2) lack of personnel adequately trained in governmental accounting and federal grants management.
-The lack of a Statewide accounting system is due in part to the State's current inability to obtain the capital funding required to acquire and implement such a system.
-Without adequate financial and grants management systems, agency staff are required to perform highly manual calculations of balance sheet and SEFA amounts in a short time frame which results in increased errors.
+The Office of the Governor's management stated that the weaknesses are due to the lack of a Statewide accounting and grants management system.
+The State currently has 167 disparate accounting systems; this condition hinders the State's ability to implement standardized internal controls and business processes to ensure accurate and timely preparation of financial statements.
+This is compounded by the lack of personnel adequately trained in governmental accounting and federal grant reporting.
 The lack of adequate financial and grants management personnel is due in part to a failure to update the qualifications in the respective job titles to ensure that applicants have the minimum required education and skill sets to be properly trained.